2020 Giro Rosa

 The 31st women's Giro d'Italia, or Giro Rosa, was held from 11 to 19 September 2020.
 It is considered the most prestigious stage race of the women's calendar and of the 2020 UCI Women's World Tour.
 The race was originally scheduled from 26 June to 5 July, but was postponed to mid-September due to the COVID-19 pandemic in Italy and reduced to 9 stages rather than the originally planned 10.

+The race was won by Anna van der Breggen for the third time.

 Route

 The race consisted of 9 stages totalling 975.8 km, which began in Grosseto on 11 September with a team time trial and finished in Motta Montecorvino on 19 September.

 Teams

 All eight UCI Women's WorldTeams, as well as fifteen UCI Women's Continental Teams, participated in the race.
 Each of the twenty-three teams entered six riders, for a total of 138 riders.
 Of 85 of these riders finished the race.